zonneplan/KiBot/README.md

         - `exclude_edge_layer`: [boolean=true] Do not include the PCB edge layer.
         - `exclude_pads_from_silkscreen`: [boolean=false] Do not plot the component pads in the silk screen (KiCad 5.x only).
         - `force_plot_invisible_refs_vals`: [boolean=false] Include references and values even when they are marked as invisible.
+        - `individual_page_scaling`: [boolean=true] Tell KiCad to apply the scaling for each layer as a separated entity.
+                                     Disabling it the pages are coherent and can be superposed.
         - `inner_extension_pattern`: [string=''] Used to change the Protel style extensions for inner layers.
                                      The replacement pattern can contain %n for the inner layer number and %N for the layer number.
                                      Example '.g%n'.